What The Lips Need To Do

 When it comes down to it, this is what understanding brass player’s embouchures is all about.
 Although the tongue plays an active role developing the TCE, the real way that this playing system can be compared, contrasted and understood alongside other approaches is through analysis of the lips.
 For the most part this page is based upon the material from Callet’s 1987 book and VHS Superchops and for many players it is all of the information they need to kick-start a massive positive change in their playing abilities.
 Why?
 A major function of the brass player’s embouchure is to resist the flow of air.
 It is the valve that controls air pressure.
 Inter-oral pressure is what controls pitch, timbre and dynamics.
 Quality brass playing is the controlled release of pressurised air.
 To many these statements may seem backwards and unusual, but missing this fundamental lesson is the reason that many brass players fail.
 A lot of people are teaching players to use more air, and to expel it as quickly as they can.
 That approach will never result in a strong player or a controlled sound.
 This concept is visited again on the Correct Use Of Air page.

-In order for a player use their full body strength in playing their lips must be able to correctly resist the flow of air.
+In order for a player use their full body strength in playing they need to have some resistance to push against.
 Problems arise, however, when we take a look at the traditional approach to setting the lips prior to and during the production of sound.
 The most common embouchure taught in the UK is often referred to as the Farkas type as a nod to French Horn player Philip Farkas, who famously wrote his observations of himself and other accomplished players who all played with a flattened chin.
 The flat chin is generally a result of tightening the corners of the mouth and stretching the bottom lip prior to placement of the mouthpiece.
 In the past it has been recognised by teachers, including Donald Reinhardt, that a loose bottom lip is the cause of many brass players’ embouchure issues.
 Unfortunately their solution to this issue was to pin the lip down against the teeth by tightening the corners of the mouth.
 This action restricts movement, pulls the aperture between the lips apart and is generally tiring to maintain.
 Tightening the corners and flattening the chin causes more problems than it solves.

 “Tighten the lips”